Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD48H3 - Special Topics in Health: Current Issues in Global Health
+HLTD48H3 - Advanced Topics in Global Health

 An examination of a current topic in global health, especially a disease or condition that predominantly impacts populations in low-income countries.
 The specific topic will vary from year to year.
 Topics may include: HIV/AIDS; war and violence, insect-borne diseases; policies and politics of water and sanitation; reproductive health and population policies, etc. The course will focus on historical factors, socio-political contexts, and health policies.